andremoore123/ShutterShop/README.md

 ![Depedeny Map](https://github.com/user-attachments/assets/771809fd-d2d3-4c19-af42-6ab2a57e1169)

-## Architecture Pattern
+## Design Pattern

 MVVM (Model-View-ViewModel) is chosen to **build** Shutter Shop.
-The MVVM architecture pattern is commonly used in building Android applications as it promotes a clear separation of concerns, making the app easier to manage and test.
+The MVVM design pattern is commonly used in building Android applications as it promotes a clear separation of concerns, making the app easier to manage and test.

 - **Model:** Represents the data layer of the application, including data models, data handling logic, and business rules.
 It interacts with data sources like APIs or databases and serves as the source of truth for data used within the application.
 - **View:** The UI layer that displays data to the user and sends user inputs back to the ViewModel.